vavalverde/vavalverde.github.io/essays/ai.md

   3. In-Class WODs:

      I'd like to bring the reader back to the worst day of ICS 314.
-The day I DNF'd.
+The day I DNF'd on UI Design (React).
 Better known as not completing a WOD.
 Going into the class I was not confident with React.
 I tried relentlessly to fing my error even attempting to use good old ChatGPT but I kept getting stuck with the notorious white screen!
 I left that class slightly defeated.
 I did make an attempt afterward to redo the WOD again however I was still unable to find the solution.
 Perhaps my eyes became accustomed to seeing the wrong code as correct and no matter how hard I searched for Waldo he just could not be found.

   4. Essays: